th2-net/th2-docs/content/versions/1-5-4/getting-started/requirements/os-and-network.md

 ---
 title: OS and network
-chapter: true
+inner-title: Operational system and network requirements
 weight: 5
 ---

-# Operational system and network requirements

 <!-- ## Kubernetes minimum requirements
 Machines that meet Kubernetes minimum requirements for the workers